castanhas98/install-snopt-tutorial/README.md

 # How to install SNOPT

-Tested on a fresh Ubuntu 20.04 installation with `miniconda` for Python 3.9
+Yet to be tested on a fresh Ubuntu 20.04 installation with `miniconda` for Python 3.9.

 Some requirements:
 - A trial version license from https://ccom.ucsd.edu/~optimizers/downloads/